davibc90/cloudwalk_agents_swarm_challenge/README.md

 2nd node - `Supervisor agent` (`graphs/general_agent_subgraph.py`)
 - Analyzes the user's input and routes requests to one or more agents in order to fulfill the user's request.
 - Agents communicate via direct tool calls always within a central workflow graph (`graphs/main_graph.py`).
-- Must await the response of the last transfered agent before transferring control to another agent or finish the execution.
+- Must await the response of the last transfered agent before transferring control to another agent or calling the personality node.

 Agent Nodes - `Agents subgraphs` (`graphs/general_agent_subgraph.py`)
 - Each agent is a specialized with its own tools set and capabilities.
 - Each agent subgraph is generated in the `graphs/general_agent_subgraph.py` file and composes the main graph as nodes.
+- Mandatory to send back a response to the supervisor agent.

 Last node - `Personality node` (`graphs/other_components/personality_node.py`)
 - Is used to generate a final response to the user, gathering all data from the conversation history.